nicolas-robette/GDAtools/README.md

 * "standardized" MCA
 * inductive tests
 * guides for interpretation (test-values, contributions, etc.)
-* the analysis of structuring factors (concentration ellipses, etc.)
+* the analysis of structuring factors (concentration ellipses, interactions, etc.)
-* graphical representations (with and without ggplot)
+* graphical representations (with and without ggplot2)

-Besides Geometric Data Analysis, it also provides functions for :
+Besides Geometric Data Analysis, it also provides :

-* bivariate associations between variables (phi, Cramer's V, correlation coefficient, eta-squared, etc.)
+* several functions for bivariate associations between variables (phi, Cramer's V, correlation coefficient, eta-squared, etc.),
-* the translation of logit models coefficients into percentages
+* the translation of logit models coefficients into percentages,
-* weighted contingency tables
+* weighted contingency tables,
-* an association measure for contingency tables ("Percentages of Maximum Deviation from Independence", aka PEM)
+* an underrated association measure for contingency tables ("Percentages of Maximum Deviation from Independence", aka PEM).

 ## installation